Clery Act Compliance

 - IUPD officers conduct security patrols in and around common areas of the residence halls and university apartments on a regular basis.
 IUPD officers conduct security patrols in the vicinity of residence halls, university apartments, and university rental houses on a regular basis.

-- IUPD will patrol campus buildings and grounds regularly and, if IUPD officers notice any conditions during their regular patrols that may pose a safety or security issue, they will report such conditions to the appropriate campus administrators for correction.
-IU Public Safety will coordinate with campus Facilities Operations to address security considerations in the maintenance of campus facilities, including but not limited to the following:
+- IUPD will patrol campus buildings and grounds regularly and, if IUPD officers notice any conditions during their regular patrols that may pose a safety or security issue, they will report such conditions to the appropriate campus or local department for correction.
+IU Public Safety will coordinate with the campus facilities department(s) to address security considerations in the maintenance of campus facilities, including but not limited to the following:

-- IU Public Safety will work with campus units to establish educational programs related to the Clery Act and to promote safety awareness programs.
+- IU Public Safety will work with campus units to establish educational programs related to the Clery Act and to promote safety awareness and prevention programs.

 - Campus Student Affairs Officials:

-- Student affairs officials on each campus will promptly report any Clery Act Crimes of which they become aware to IUPD.
+- Student affairs officials on each campus will promptly report any crimes of which they become aware to IUPD.

 - Student affairs officials on each campus will provide statistics reflecting referrals for violations of any liquor, drug, or weapon laws that occur within the Clery reportable geography for that campus to IU Public Safety for inclusion in the crime statistics for the Annual Security and Fire Safety Report.
 A referral means that a report has been made, a record has been created, and a case has been reviewed for potential disciplinary action that may result in the imposition of a sanction.

-- Student affairs officials on each campus will coordinate with IUPD to issue a Missing Student notification in accordance with Paragraph D.8. above.
+- Campus Housing officials on each campus will coordinate with IUPD to issue a Missing Student notification in accordance with Paragraph D.10. aboveby providing IUPD the missing student contact information.

 - Student affairs officials on each campus will coordinate with IUPD and with local police agencies to monitor criminal activity involving students and student organizations occurring at non-campus property.

-- Campus Housing Officials: On those campuses with on-campus housing, housing officials will notify all residents in the university’s residence halls, apartments, and rental units of how to file a Missing Student Notification on their campus.
+- Campus Housing Officials: On those campuses with on-campus housing, housing officials will notify all residents in the university’s residence halls, apartments, and rental units of how to register a Missing Student Contact on their campus.

 - Real Estate Administration (REA):